Do I Need to Hire a Physician Contract Lawyer?

 A physician contract lawyer will ensure that your document details all of the key terms.
 These terms include your obligations, compensation, benefits, and termination provisions.

-Whenever possible, hire a lawyer who is familiar with the hospital or practice offering you the job.
+Whenever possible, engage a contract specialist lawyer familiar with the hospital or practice offering you the job.
 Prior experience with your employer can help when it comes time to contract negotiations.

 Employment contracts can be tricky business.
 Don’t assume that you can read and understand the terms yourself.
 If you don’t know what to look for and what might be missing, you could set yourself up for failure.

-Even though you should always ask for help, it’s still important to read the document yourself.
-Remember: no one is going to look out for your best interests as you will.
+Even though you should always ask for help, it’s still important to read the document.

-Contact us today to see how we can help you with the contract review process.
+Contact Physicians Thrive today to see how we can help you with the contract review process.